Arsenic-ATG/Awesome-Automations/README.md

 - If you have some automations to share then go ahead and open an PR(pull request) {But first discuss it through **issue** section}

 ### Source
-most of the ideas of project are from a book names 'Automating boring stuff with python By Al Sweigart' but it is open to your automation ideas also.
+most of the ideas of project are from a book namely 'Automating boring stuff with python By Al Sweigart' but it is open to your automation ideas also.